8 Chapter 8 – Rendezvous

 A simulation of this type of rendezvous may be seen here:

 The first piece of information needed is actually not new at all.
 It is the angular velocity of an object in orbit, ω.
 This is another way to define mean motion, n, as seen in Kepler’s Prediction Problem.
 These can be confused as they do have the same equation and definition.
 It is simply called mean motion.
 Kepler’s Prediction Problem and angular velocity is used in rendezvous problems.
 That is the only difference.
-This value will need to be calculated for both the target and interceptor.
+This value will need to be calculated for both the target and interceptor by using Equation 1.

 Before continuing, we need to take a step back and look at some predefined variables that we need to consider again.
 These come from the Hohmann Transfer that will need to be performed by the interceptor.
 Two important parameters are semi-major axis of the transfer orbit, at, and the time of flight, TOF, of the transfer.
-As a reminder, the equations for each of these values respectively are:
+As a reminder, the equations (2 and 3)* for each of these values are respectively:

 *NOTE: The subscript, t, stands for transfer orbit.
 When talking about the target orbit, the word “target” will be fully spelled out as a subscript.